okBenito/okBenito/README.md

 # Welcome to okBenito's GitHub 🌐

 I'm Benito, a passionate Tech & Cybersecurity Enthusiast 🛡️ and coder 👨‍💻.
-My work is driven by a blend of advanced technology and AI insights 🤖, with a personal commitment to Christian ethics ✝️.
+My work is driven by a blend of advanced technology and AI insights 🤖.

 ### Interests